carpentries-incubator/python-interactive-data-visualizations/_episodes/03-data-wrangling.md

 We are going take this very wide dataset and make it very long, so the unit of observation will be each country + year + metric combination, rather than just the country.
 This process is made much simpler by a couple of functions in the `pandas` library.

 > ## Tidy Data
+>
 > The term "tidy data" may be most popular in the R ecosystem (the "tidyverse" is a collection of R packages designed around the tidy data philosophy), but it is applicable to all tabular datasets, not matter what programming language you are using to wrangle your data.
+>
 > You can ready more about the tidy data philosophy in Hadley Wickham's 2014 paper, "Tidy Data", available [here](https://vita.had.co.nz/papers/tidy-data.pdf).
 >
-> Tidy data follows 3 rules:
-> 1. Each variable forms a column
-> 2. Each observation forms a row
-> 3. Each type of observational unit forms a table
->
 > Wickham later refined and revised the tidy data philosophy, and published it in the 12th chapter of his open access textbook "R for Data Science" - available [here](https://r4ds.had.co.nz/tidy-data.html).
 >
 > The revised rules are:
+>
 > 1. Each variable must have its own column
 > 2. Each observation must have its own row
 > 3. Each value must have its own cell